nelsonfigueroa/nelson.cloud/content/posts/2022-04-28-retaliating-against-metamask-scammers-with-python.md

 <img src="/retaliating-against-metamask-scammers/metamask-documentation.webp" alt="metamask documentation" width="720" height="305" style="max-width: 100%; height: auto; aspect-ratio: 1724 / 732;" loading="lazy" decoding="async">

 So there's a specific list of words that seed phrases are generated from and I have a direct link to them.
-This was pefect.
+This was perfect.
 I could use this list of words in my script:

 - https://github.com/bitcoin/bips/blob/master/bip-0039/english.txt